project-n-oss/project-n-setup/allow-billing-read/gcp/README.md

 - bolt-project-id: This is project id where Project N's Bolt cluster running
 - billing-dataset-id: This is BigQuery dataset id to which Google Cloud Detailed Billing export is configured.
 - billing-project-id: This is project id of the BigQuery billing dataset.
-- billing-projectn-view-id: This is view id of authorized BigQuery view created to limit access to bolt-project-id billing information
+- billing-projectn-view-id: This is view id of authorized BigQuery view created to allow access to only the bolt-project-id billing information

 > Note: Assumption is that Google Cloud Billing export option 'Detailed usage cost' is already configured.
 If not please check the below `Links` section.